Pocket/recommendation-api/README.md

-# Welcome to the Explore Topics API App!
+# Welcome to the Recommendations API App!

 We use this app for serving customers recommendations of topics they might like.